Microscopic origin of the entropy of de Sitter spacetime: Introduction

 \section{Introduction}

-Black holes and cosmology are two primary arenas for exploring the quantum nature of gravity.
-Bekenstein-Hawking~\cite{Bekenstein:1973ur,Hawking:1975vcx} and Gibbon-Hawking~\cite{Gibbons:1977mu} discovered, respectively, that black hole horizons and cosmological horizons will emit thermal radiation and carry a thermodynamic entropy universally given by the horizon area divided by $4G$.
-For an ordinary macroscopic quantum system, its thermodynamic entropy originates microscopically from the underlying quantum states and equals the logarithm of the dimension of the Hilbert space.
-However, due to the lack of a complete quantum mechanical description of black hole and cosmological spacetimes, understanding the microscopic origin of their entropy remains a fundamental challenge.
+Black holes and cosmology are two primary arenas for exploring quantum aspects of gravity.
+Not long after Bekenstein and Hawking~\cite{Bekenstein:1973ur,Hawking:1975vcx} discovered that an entropy should be associated with the area of a black hole horizon, Gibbons and Hawking~\cite{Gibbons:1977mu} showed that the area of a cosmological horizon, divided by $4G_N$, should also be interpreted as an entropy.
+For an ordinary macroscopic quantum system, thermodynamic entropy originates microscopically from the underlying quantum states and equals the logarithm of the dimension of its Hilbert space.
+However, due to the lack of a complete quantum mechanical description for gravity in black hole and cosmological spacetimes, understanding the microscopic origin of their entropy remains a fundamental challenge.

-Recently, Ref.~\cite{Balasubramanian:2022gmo,Balasubramanian:2022lnw} (see also~\cite{Climent:2024trz,Balasubramanian:2024yxk,Geng:2024jmm,Banerjee:2024fmh,Balasubramanian:2024rek}) provided a universal gravitational state-counting derivation of Bekenstein-Hawking formula for entropy of black holes in asymptotic AdS or flat spacetimes.
-This was achieved by first constructing an infinite family of black hole microstates, realized as semiclassical black hole solutions with a shell of matter inside the black hole interior.
-Then, they counted the dimension of the Hilbert space spanned by this infinite family of microstates and found that it equals the exponential of the Bekenstein-Hawking entropy of the black holes.
-This construction thus provided a microstates derivation of the Bekenstein-Hawking formula for the entropy of black holes.